 Scholarships and Research Awards

-Recognizing the value of a Study Away experience, the Department of Geography provides scholarships to defray associated costs.
-The amounts awarded may vary year-to-year, but are intended to be large enough (e.g., $500) to offset a sizeable portion a student’s travel expenses.
+Recognizing the value of a Study Away experience, the Department of Geography provides scholarships to defray associated costs for its undergraduate majors.
+The amounts awarded may vary from year-to-year and limited availability of funds means the application process is competitive.
 Funds are only available to Department of Geography majors and preference may be given to majors enrolled in Global Opportunities Programs linked directly to the Department of Geography.
-In addition, priority consideration will be given to students enrolled in Geography programs or taking Geography classes.
-The Department’s Awards Committee reviews applications, and shall make its award decision based on the quality of the applicant’s two-page essay explaining how the experience will contribute to her/his education and/or career goals.
+In addition, priority consideration will be given to students who have not previously won a Study Away Scholarship from the Department of Geography.
+The Awards Committee reviews applications, and shall make its award decision based on the quality of the applicant’s two-page essay explaining how the experience will contribute to her/his education and/or career goals.
 The essay should also include a list of courses the applicant will be enrolled in during their study away program.
-Applicants must have a minimum 3.0 GPA, and include a copy of their most recent DARS with their applications.
+Applicants must have a minimum GPA of 3.0, and include a copy of their most recent DARS with their applications.
 Deadlines: October 1 (for Study Away over winter break, spring semester, or spring break) and March 1 (for Study Away over summer or fall semester).
-The Undergraduate Chair will send an announcement to majors concerning the availability of funds in advance of the deadlines and soliciting applications; application materials can be submitted to the Awards Committee Chair.
+The Awards Committee Chair will send an announcement to majors concerning the availability of funds in advance of the deadlines and soliciting applications; application materials shall be submitted to the Awards Committee Chair.

 Department of Geography Research/Travel Grants